 Teaching and learning in the course is closely informed by the active research of staff.
 Teaching is mostly by means of lectures and seminars.
 Except for the dissertation, all modules have three weekly contact hours composed of two hours of lecture and one hour of seminar.
 The taught part of the dissertation has one hour lectures and workshops spread over the first two terms.
 Lectures are used for the delivery of new material.
-The way in which seminars are used varies between modules, but in general they provide the forum for you, with the support of your tutors, to work through problem sets and applications in a smaller group and more interactive setting.
+The way in which seminars are used varies between modules, but in general they provide the forum for students, with the support of their tutors, to work through problem sets and applications in a smaller group and more interactive setting.

 Learning is through participation at these lectures and seminars, designated reading and completion of problem sets and case studies.
 The development of analytical and problem-solving skills is encouraged by the use of problem sets in almost all mandatory modules.
-Essays, written short answers and case reports may be used to ensure your skill of exposition and critique is developed and evaluated.
-There is a mandatory dissertation that provides a context within which you can apply the knowledge and skills you have acquired in the conduct of a piece of original research, under the close supervision of a faculty member.
+Essays, written short answers and case reports may be used to ensure the student's skill of exposition and critique is developed and evaluated.
+There is a mandatory dissertation that provides a context within which students can apply the knowledge and skills they have acquired in the conduct of a piece of original research, under the close supervision of a faculty member.

-Assessment of knowledge and understanding is by formal, unseen written exams.
-Corporate Finance (EC5310) may have a case study.
-Continuous assessment in the dissertation is based on the STATA project.
+Assessment of knowledge and understanding is mostly by formal, unseen written exams.
+All the mandatory modules have, in addition, continuous assessment through coursework such as a computer project, presentation or problem sets.
+Continuous assessment in the dissertation is based on a statistics software project and a Bloomberg certification (BMC).
 Full details of the assessments for individual modules can be obtained from the Department.